Microlensing of gravitational waves by dark matter structures: Differentiating the lensed signal from unlensed one

 The lensed GW signal is given by $\tilde\phi_{\rm opt}(f) = F(f;\vect\theta_{l,{\rm opt}}) A(f;\vect\theta_{\rm opt}) e^{-i\Psi(f;\vect\theta_{\rm opt})}$, where $F(f;\vect\theta_{l,{\rm opt}})$ is the lensing amplification factor defined by the lens parameters $\vect\theta_l = \vect\theta_{l,{\rm opt}}$.
 To quantify how accurately this signal can be fitted with the unlensed GW template, we evaluate Eq.~\eqref{eq:chis} finding the minimum over the 4 parameters of the unlensed GW template.
 We find in all cases that the minimum is reached for $\mathcal{M} \approx \mathcal{M}_{\rm opt}$, and for $t_c \approx t_{c,{\rm opt}}$.
 In practice we therefore scan only over $\lambda \equiv (D_L/D_{L,{\rm opt}})^{-1}$ and $\delta \phi_c \equiv \phi_c - \phi_{c,{\rm opt}}$.
 In this case, we can write $\Delta\chi^2$ as \be \Delta\chi^2 = 4 \min_{\lambda,\,\delta\phi_c} \int \!\td f \,\frac{A(f;\vect\theta_{\rm opt})^2 |F(f;\vect\theta_{l,{\rm opt}})-\lambda e^{-i \delta \phi_c}|^2}{S_{\rm n}(f)} \,. \ee Notice that if the merger does not happen within the sensitivity window of the observatory, then $\Delta\chi^2 \propto {\mathcal{M}^{5/3}}/{D_L^2}$.

 We evaluate $\Delta \chi^2$ in the frequency range corresponding to at most a year of inspiralling observation finishing at the ISCO orbit.
-The noise power spectral densities that we consider are shown in Fig.~\ref{fig:Sn}.
-We account also for the noise contribution coming from the unresolved white dwarf and black hole binary backgrounds~\cite{Lewicki:2021kmu}, also shown in Fig.~\ref{fig:Sn}.

 Once $\Delta \chi^2$ is computed as a function of the impact parameter $y$, it is possible to invert the relation to find the maximum impact parameter $y_{\rm max}$ that leads to a detectable lens effect.
 We define $y_{\rm max}$ so that for $y<y_{\rm max}$ the lensed template can be separated from the unlensed one by more than $2\sigma$ confidence level.
 As the unlensed template, Eq.~\eqref{eq:unlensedtemplate}, includes 4 parameters, this means that $\Delta \chi^2 > 9.72$ for $y<y_{\rm max}$.
 The maximal detectable impact parameter is relevant as it determines the detectable lens cross-section and consequently the probability that the lens effect can be detected in a given GW signal.
 We return to this in Sec.~\ref{sec:probability}.
 In the following, we compute $y_{\rm max}$ for different lenses, sources, and detectors.